12.4 C

 Why visit Ulriksdal Palace?

-• Confidencen Theatre: See Sweden’s oldest Rococo theatre, established in the 1750s.
+• Confidencen Theatre: Sweden’s oldest Rococo theater.

 Attraction Info